GiuseppeBaldini/Analysis-with-R/README.md

 ## Notes

-* **R Notes**: Notes from the course "Marketing Research and Analytics" taught in R from Prof. Deqiang Zou (邹德强) at [Fudan University](http://www.fdsm.fudan.edu.cn/en/) during Spring Semester 2017.
+* **Market Analytics using R**: Notes from the course "Marketing Research and Analytics" from Prof. Deqiang Zou (邹德强) at [Fudan University](http://www.fdsm.fudan.edu.cn/en/) during Spring Semester 2017.

 * **A (very) short introduction to R**: Notes for the [Introduction to R](https://cran.r-project.org/doc/contrib/Torfs+Brauer-Short-R-Intro.pdf) written by Paul Torfs & Claudia Brauer (2014).